Name: Adam Wysocki

 Q: Why chmurka.net?

 A: "Chmurka" means "cloud".
 I don't remember the exact story behind that name, I just wanted a place to host my stuff online.
 I registered this domain name in 2005, before the concept of cloud computing emerged.
 Because of that, this domain has nothing to do with cloud computing.
-Also, please don't confuse it with chmurka.pl, which is run by a completely unrelated entity.
+Also, please don't confuse it with chmurka.pl, which is being run by a completely unrelated entity.

 Q: Why .net and not .pl?